horizon-eda/horizon/README.md

 If you chose to download the pool, extract the zip somewhere.
 In the directory where you've built horizon, run
 ```
-HORIZON_POOL=<DIRECTORY WITH THE pool.json IN IT> ./horizon-pool-update
+HORIZON_POOL=<DIRECTORY WITH THE pool.json IN IT> ./horizon-pool update
 ```
 If you see `created db from schema` everything is alright.